 As Singapore leads the fintech boom in ASEAN, Malaysia and Thailand will delve deeper into blockchain, Indonesia will continue to embrace digital payments, while Vietnam and Cambodia will progress towards e-payments and being cashless, just to name a few.
 In 2019, we can all look forward to a vibrant fintech landscape in the region.

 Are you looking to diversify your portfolio in the new year?
-Join over 90,000 investors on Funding Societies’ crowdfunding platform.
+Join over 90,000 investors on Funding Societies’ debt investment platform.

 Sign Up Now

 - A Guide to Investing with Funding Societies - September 23, 2022

 - Guaranteed Returns Investment: How Does It Work? - September 22, 2022